JeffreyPalmer/git-autocommit-bot/README.md

    (Note that the regular expression format is best handled by a single-quoted string specification.)

+   Specifying the -b <branch> option will tell the script to use the worktree associated with that branch as the source repository.
+If not specified, the the source branch will default to "main".

 # How exactly does this work?